GIVT: Generative Infinite-Vocabulary Transformers: Results

+\fakeparagraph{Sampling FID} In Table~\ref{tab:fid_results} we show the sampling FID for four model classes on class-conditional $256\times256$ ImageNet: GANs, diffusion-based approaches, as well as masked and sequence modeling approaches.
+GIVT-MaskGIT outperforms MaskGIT~\cite{chang2022maskgit} which has comparable model size and inference cost, and DB-CFG leads to an additional improvement.
+In absence of guidance techniques, our GIVT-Causal models outperform all diffusion baselines as well as VQGAN by a large margin.
+Using guidance techniques, GIVT-Causal obtains FID of 3.35 compared to 5.20 for VQGAN with a more than $4.5\times$ smaller model (0.3B for GIVT vs.\ 1.4B parameters), and also outperforms the 32\% larger LDM-4-G. Our larger GIVT-Causal-L+A obtains 16\% and 17\% reduction in FID without and with guidance, respectively, compared to ViT-VQGAN which has the same generative transformer size but a $4\times$ larger sequence length (resulting in more than $4\times$ slower sampling) and a $10\times$ larger VAE.

+We present sampling FID for $512\times512$ ImageNet in Table~\ref{tab:condinet512}.
+GIVT-MaskGIT obtains a 38\% lower FID than MaskGIT with comparable model size and inference cost.
+GIVT-Causal-L+A outperforms DiT-XL/2, the best available DiT model, both without and with guidance (albeit with a larger model).

+Finally, we present \emph{un}conditional results in App.~\ref{sec:app:uncond}.
+This task is considerably harder, but GIVT-Causal beats the diffusion-based ADM~\cite{dhariwal2021diffusion} by a large margin.

+\fakeparagraph{Ablations and visualizations} Fig.~\ref{fig:sampling_alg_abl} compares the effect of model configuration (number of mixtures $k$, adapter) and sampling algorithm (variance scaling, beam search, DB-CFG) on FID.
+For every model configuration, all the sampling algorithms lead to solid improvements in FID, with DB-CFG being the most effective one across all configurations.
+Increasing $k$ from 1 to 16 overall leads to somewhat larger improvements than keeping $k=1$ and adding an adapter.
+Moreover, combining adapter with $k=16$ results in compounding improvements across sampling algorithms.

+Fig.~\ref{fig:cfg_fid_and_scales} (left) shows the impact of the variance scaling and CFG parameters on the sampling FID.
+In Fig.~\ref{fig:cfg_fid_and_scales} (right), we visualize the predicted standard deviation as a function of the GIVT-Causal inference step.
+The standard deviation gradually decreases, meaning that the predictions later in the sampling process become more certain.
+Furthermore, the unconditional predictions generally have a higher standard deviation, as expected.

+For GIVT-MaskGIT, predicting a single Gaussian with full covariance matrix per latent vector, rather than assuming a diagonal covariance, only led to very modest gains of about 3\%.
+A GMM with factorized component densities therefore seems to be the more effective alternative.
+Furthermore, a full covariance matrix makes DB-CFG less tractable than the diagonal covariance (because the high dimensional multivariate distribution has more regions of low density).

-\fakeparagraph{Samples} Fig.~\ref{fig:ar_sampling} shows 10 samples from GIVT-Causal, and App.~\ref{sec:app:samples} shows 10 samples for the GIVT-MaskGIT.
+\fakeparagraph{Samples} Fig.~\ref{fig:ar_sampling} shows ten $512\times512$ samples from GIVT-Causal-L+A, and App.~\ref{sec:app:samples} shows samples for other GIVT-Causal variants and GIVT-MaskGIT.
 We can see that the model produces high-fidelity, coherent samples.
-To study sample diversity, we sample multiple images for a fixed class in App.~\ref{sec:app:samples}.
+To study sample diversity, we show multiple samples from different models for a fixed class.

-In Fig.~\ref{fig:maskgit_sampling}, one can see two samples from our VAE (obtained by decoding latents sampled from the prior), which show a soup of image textures.
+In Fig.~\ref{fig:maskgit_sampling} in App.~\ref{sec:app:samples}, one can see two samples from our VAE (obtained by decoding latents sampled from the prior), which show a soup of image textures.
 We then show different steps of the GIVT-MaskGIT inference, and observe similar behavior as in the VQ-based model (\cite[Fig.~2]{chang2022maskgit}).